ScottishRoss/LittleVictories-OLD-/CONTRIBUTE.md

   * Clone the repository and make your changes.
     Typically, improvements are made to the master branch, unless your fix is specific for a particular version.
+  ** Master is currently the non-stable version that will have a lot of unrefined work against it.
+Cloning Release is likely to be a safer method.
   * Please take care of the code formatting.
 I won't outright reject pull requests due to a different coding style, but it would be nice if the source code was consistent.